Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

 One of the key motivations of the present paper is to geometrically distinguish such cases.
-We will show in a later chapter that the types of singular fibers in their spectral curve fibrations are different.\footnote{It is hoped to prove a theorem stating ``If the types of singular fibers in the spectral curve fibrations are different, the equations are not equivalent.''} \end{rem}
+We will show in chapter~\ref{sec:spectral} that the types of generic degeneration of spectral curves are different.\footnote{It is hoped to prove a theorem stating ``If the types of generic degeneration of the spectral curves are different, the corresponding space of initial conditions are not isomorphic, or, do not admit biregular map from one another.''} \end{rem} \begin{rem} Some of the equations in the list, such as the Noumi-Yamada systems, had been known from different context.
+See \cite{kns} for the references for other derivations. \end{rem}